 1) Process your experience

-You may find it helpful to contact one of the support organizations to talk to someone who can validate your feelings and help you come to terms with your experience.
+You may find it helpful to contact a birth trauma support organization to talk to someone who can validate your feelings and help you come to terms with your experience.
 Peer support, in person or online, can also be helpful.
-Some women find short term therapy helpful.
+Some women find short-term therapy helpful.

 Another option is to write about your experience.
-Some find that writing in a journal is very therapeutic, and they’re not imagining this effect.
-Researchers have found that writing can help you heal from trauma.
-If you’d like to try it, I’d encourage you to get the book, Writing to Heal, to get the most out of this activity.
+Some find that writing in a journal is very therapeutic: Researchers have found that writing can help you heal from trauma.
+If you'd like to try it, I'd encourage you to get the book, Writing to Heal, to get the most out of this activity.

 2) Learn as much as you can about your experience